-The supply of musical instruments is standard rated for VAT purposes.
 The Assisted Instrument Purchase Scheme (AIPS) enables pupils of local authority and academy schools to purchase musical instruments through their school net of VAT providing the sale to the pupil meets the criteria below.
 If the school sells the instrument to the pupil at a profit this is a standard-rated supply.
-The scheme is described below.

 AIPS was not introduced by any legislation, but is considered as closely related to the supply of education, which for qualifying bodies is VAT exempt and other bodies standard rated.
 (See Schedule 9, Group 6 of the VAT Act 1994.)
 However, as local authority and academy schools deliver education as part of a special legal regime they are taken out of the scope of VAT by virtue of section 41A of the VAT Act, which transposes into UK law Article 13 of the Principal VAT Directive 2006.
 Therefore they are treated as non-business activities.